VidMachine

 Alibaba · AI image

 WAN 2.7 Image is Alibaba's Wan 2.7 image model for text-to-image, image editing, and multi-reference fusion.
 It supports resolutions up to about 2K (for example 2048×2048), flexible aspect ratios via preset sizes or custom dimensions, and optional coherent image-set generation for the same character or product across multiple shots.
-A thinking mode is available for stronger reasoning on text-to-image requests (as described on the model provider page).
+A thinking mode is available on some APIs for stronger reasoning on text-to-image requests.

 Key features and benefits